What is a bilirubin blood test?

 - infection, usually prevented by the skin being cleaned before the needle is inserted

-- excessive bleeding, or bleeding for a long period afterward may indicate a more serious bleeding condition and should be reported to your doctor.
+- excessive bleeding, or bleeding for a long period afterward, which may indicate a more serious bleeding condition and should be reported to your doctor

 Your doctor may want to perform further blood tests or an ultrasound if high levels of bilirubin are detected in your blood.
 In an adult, high bilirubin may be due to problems with the liver, bile ducts, or gallbladder.
 Examples include: